isuhao/OGTatt/README.md

-#:four_leaf_clover: OG Tatt.: Respect is Everything
+#:four_leaf_clover: OG Tatt.: Respect is only the beginning
 ###Summary
 Original Gangster Tattoo is a free and open source online top-down gangwar game being developed using the Urho3D game engine.